 For families, Michelle uses a variety of legal strategies to preserve family wealth and help parents pass their life savings to children or other heirs.
-Working with families, Michelle can use a power of attorney, durable power of attorney, living will, revocable or irrevocable trust to minimize death taxes, manage wealth transfer, and ensure family wishes are honored during medical emergencies and serious illnesses.
+Michelle is an expert with powers of attorney, durable powers of attorney, living wills, revocable and irrevocable trusts that minimize death taxes, wealth transfer, and ensuring that family wishes are honored during medical emergencies and serious illnesses.

-For those families with a disabled child or declining parent, comprehensive plans, including legally compliant trusts, wills and forms can be used to keep eligibility for Medicaid benefits and Supplemental Social Security benefits, as well as an acceptable standard of living.
-Specifically, special needs trusts, for elderly parents and ABLE accounts can be created for those who become disabled before 26.
+For those families with a disabled child or declining parent, comprehensive plans including complex trusts, wills, and forms can be established to maintain eligibility for Medicaid benefits and Supplemental Social Security benefits, as well as an acceptable standard of living.
+Specifically, special needs trusts, for elderly parents and ABLE accounts can be created for those who become disabled before age 26.